-35. The substantive content of this global technical regulation for ESC was developed with the input of a variety of interested parties, including the Contracting Parties to the 1998 Agreement, other governmental representatives, seven automobile manufacturers and their trade associations, nine suppliers of the automobile equipment and their trade association, and four safety advocacy organizations.
+- 35. The substantive content of this global technical regulation for ESC was developed with the input of a variety of interested parties, including the Contracting Parties to the 1998 Agreement, other governmental representatives, automobile manufacturers and trade associations, the automobile equipment trade association, and safety advocacy organizations.
 In addition, international automobile manufacturers conducted testing with a broad array of ESC-equipped vehicles in order to assess potential performance criteria for evaluating ESC systems.
-Thus, the ESC gtr has undergone a thorough vetting by not only government regulators from the Contracting Parties, but also from the automotive industry and the safety community.

-36. The overwhelming majority of these participants supported establishing a technical regulation for ESC systems installed on new light vehicles.
-Instead, the difference of opinion among the participants involved the stringency of the standard (including a requirement for advanced features) and the test procedures (including need for understeer performance requirements).
-Other topics included making the "ESC System" definition more performance-based, lateral responsiveness criteria, ESC performance requirements, ESC malfunction detection requirements, ESC tell-tale requirements, system disablement and the "ESC Off" switch, test procedures, and impacts on the aftermarket, and other topics among other things.
+Thus, the ESC gtr has undergone a thorough vetting by not only government regulators from the Contracting Parties, but also from the automotive industry and the safety community. - 36.
+The overwhelming majority of these participants supported establishing a technical regulation for ESC systems installed on new light vehicles.
+Indeed, the difference of opinion among the participants involved the stringency of the standard and the test procedures.
+Other topics included making the "ESC System" definition more performance-based, lateral responsiveness criteria, ESC performance requirements, ESC malfunction detection requirements, ESC tell-tale requirements, system disablement and the "ESC Off" switch, test procedures, and impacts on the aftermarket, among other things.
 In discussing the provisions set forth as part of this gtr, this document addresses the issues raised by these participants and the positions expressed on these topics.